venomthor2/adamkus-osu-skins/README.md

 # adamkus-osu-skins
-adamkus / my angel aosora / bocchi the rock / morgn (yes he changed his name to that) osu skins my discord in case you want to contact me about these skins (or if you are adamkus and wanna contribute) venom.#7999
+adamkus / my angel aosora / bocchi the rock / morgn (yes he changed his name to that) / Legendre osu skins my discord in case you want to contact me about these skins (or if you are insert  and wanna contribute): venomthor2

-i dont use 2x elements btw so if some skins look broken its because elements arent in 2x
+i dont use 2x elements btw so if some skins look broken its because elements arent in 2x (2024 update: i do use 2x elements now but my skins arent updated to do so :p)

 # [now featured on cpol yippie](https://skins.osuck.net/skins/3299?v=2)
 ![](https://files.osuck.link/images/skins/b254da31f8427c8a578bf182a3d36a46.webp)